 Photo courtesy of Ilya Fisher

-Royal Festival Hall, London Eye, Embankment Gardens, St Martin's In the Field, Covent Garden, Aldwych Circus
+Royal Festival Hall, London Eye, St Martin-in-the-Fields

 This tour starts on the river terrace of the Royal Festival Hall: Position yourself in the center of the terrace between the two staircases.